1992 Dayton Christmas murders: Murder of Richmond Maddox

-On December 25, 1992, also Christmas, a day after the murders of Wilkerson and Gullette and the non-fatal shooting of Wright, Keene returned to the house of Wilkerson to steal his second car and other valuables.
+On December 25, 1992, a day after the murders of Wilkerson and Gullette and the non-fatal shooting of Wright, Keene returned to the house of Wilkerson to steal his second car and other valuables.

 After the theft, the youngest member of the gang, Taylor, coaxed her 19-year-old former boyfriend Richmond Maddox from his parents' home and they both drove in Maddox's car, with Keene, Smith and Matthews trailing behind.
 After Maddox spotted the car of the trio, he became suspicious and sped up his car.
-While Maddox was driving, Taylor aimed her Derringer pistol at the right temple of Maddox and fired a single shot, killing Maddox.
+While Maddox was driving, Taylor aimed the stolen Derringer pistol at the right temple of Maddox and fired a single shot, killing Maddox.
 Taylor was able to escape the car before it crashed on Benton Avenue and rejoined her accomplices.

 Murder of Sarah Abraham and shooting of Jones Pettus

 On the early morning of December 26, 1992, a day after Maddox's murder, the gang went to rob a grocery store and shot three people, which resulted in the death of 38-year-old Sarah Abraham and the wounding of one man.

 On that day itself, after the gang robbed a woman named Kathie Henderson and stole her car, they went to a grocery store with intent to commit armed robbery.
 Abraham, whose family owned the store, was working behind the cash register when Taylor entered the store to check the interior of the place itself.
 Abraham and a shop helper named Edward Thompson were the only two staff members present at that time.

 After Taylor reported to her accomplices about the number of people inside the store, Keene and Smith went into the store with guns, and they threatened Abraham at gunpoint, ordering her to open her cash register and hand over the money.
-After Abraham complied and gave Keene US$40, Keene shot Abraham on the head and simultaneously, Smith also shot at Thompson and another man named Jones Pettus, who was a customer of the store; Pettus sustained a gunshot wound to his abdomen but Thompson was not hurt due to the bullet missing him.
+After Abraham complied and gave Keene $40, Keene shot Abraham in the head and simultaneously, Smith also shot at Thompson and another man named Jones Pettus, who was a customer of the store; Pettus sustained a gunshot wound to his abdomen but Thompson was not hurt due to the bullet missing him.
 The pair then departed from the store, leaving the three victims behind.

 In the aftermath of the shooting, Abraham, who was mortally wounded, was rushed to hospital for treatment, but she died four days later.
 Pettus survived his injuries.
-Abraham left behind three children, the oldest of whom aged 11 at the time of her murder.
+Abraham left behind three children, the oldest of whom was 11 at the time of her murder.